Naraka: Hinduism

 Naraka is a realm in the Vedas, a place where souls are sent for the expiation of their sins.
 It is mentioned primarily in the Dharmashastras, Itihasas, and the Puranas, but also described in the Vedic samhitas, the Aranyakas and the Upanishads.
 Some Upanishads speak of 'darkness' instead of hell.
 A summary of the Upanishads and the Bhagavad Gita mentions hell several times.
 Adi Sankara also mentions it in his commentary on the Vedanta sutra.
 With the exception of the views of one Hindu philosopher, Madhva, it is not seen as a place of eternal damnation within Hinduism.

 In Puranas like Bhagavata Purana, Garuda Purana, and Vishnu Purana, there are elaborate descriptions of many hells.
 They are situated above the Garbhodaka Ocean.
 The Vishnu Purana mentions the names of the various Narakas:

 Yama, the god of death and justice, judges living beings after their death and assigns appropriate punishments.
 For instance, the murderer of a Brahman, the stealer of gold, or a drinker of wine goes to the hell termed as Shukara, meaning swine.
 According to some Vedanta schools of thought, Nitya-samsarins (forever transmigrating ones) can experience Naraka for expiation.
 After the period of punishment is complete, they are reborn on earth in human or bestial bodies.
 Therefore, Naraka is not an abode of everlasting punishment.

 Yama Loka is the abode of Yama.
 Yama is also referred to as the Dharmaraja, or the king of dharma; Yama Loka may be compared to a temporary purgatorium for sinners (papi).
 According to Hindu scriptures, Yama's divine assistant, Chitragupta, maintains a record of the individual deeds of every living being in the world, and based on the complete audit of his deeds, dispatches the soul of the deceased either to Svarga (Heaven), or to the various Narakas, according to the nature of their sins.
 The scriptures describe that even people who have done a majority of good deeds could come to Yama Loka for redemption from the minor sins they have committed, and once the punishments have been served for those sins, they could be sent for rebirth to earth or to heaven.
-In the epic of Mahabharata, even the Pandavas (who represent righteousness and virtuousness) spend a brief time in hell for their minor sins.

 At the time of death, sinful souls are vulnerable for capture by Yamaduttas, servants of Yama (who comes personally only in special cases).
 According to the Bhagavata Purana, Yama orders his servants to leave Vaishnavas alone.
 Sri Vaishnavas are taken by Vishnuduttas to Vaikuntha, and Gaudiya Vaishnavas to Goloka.